-Learn to speak, read, and understand German with this affordably priced comprehensive solution.
+Learn to speak, read, and understand German with this affordably priced comprehensive solution on USB.

 The German Basic Course was designed to help students reach a level of proficiency which will enable them to participate effectively in most formal and informal conversations.
 The dialogues, drills, situations and narrations have been recorded on audio unless otherwise indicated in the text.